-- Exemption from English requires minimum scores of: 5.0 in International English Language Testing System (IELTS) writing minimum 4.5; or Scholastic Assessment Test (SAT I) score of 500 on the verbal section; - Exemption from Math requires a minimum score of 500 on the SAT I math section or equivalent; and - Exemption from IT requires an English ICDL certificate or equivalent.
+- Exemption from English requires minimum scores of: 5.0 in International English Language Testing System (IELTS) (writing minimum 4.5). - Exemption from Math requires a minimum score of 500 on the SAT I math section or equivalent; and - Exemption from IT requires an English (IC3) or ICDL certificates or equivalent.